 - Engaging characters.

 These are suggestions; actual categories depend on the number of entries received.
 The judges reserve the right to combine or create other categories as they see fit.
 (Just because you are the only one submitting in a category does not mean you win by default.)

 - Slice of Life

 Format type examples

 Winners will be announced during Closing Ceremonies, and notified shortly before during the Fan Fiction Contest Feedback Panel.

 - Entries should be single-spaced, with a line break between each paragraph.

 - A summary of, or a link to a wiki about, the original source material would be much appreciated.
+This is especially important if there is a backstory that the reader must know to truly understand the story.
 Not all judges follow the same things.
 See the entry form.

 Use the form below to submit digital files.
 Please make a separate submission for each entry.

 Novel entries (100,000 words or more) must be received online by 11:59pm on Friday, October 22, 2021.